Samarth2190/stringzy/README.md

 - [formatRomanNumeral](#formatromannumeral) - Converts a positive integer into its Roman numeral representation.
 - [formatPercentage](#formatpercentage) - Converts a number into a percentage string with configurable decimal precision.
 - [formatFileSize](#formatfilesize) - Converts a number of bytes into a human-readable file size string (B, KB, MB, GB, TB).
+- [formatOrdinal](#formatordinal) -  Converts a number into its ordinal string representation (e.g., 1 → "1st", 2 → "2nd").

 ## 📋 API Reference